Skip to main content

 Error handling

-If your plugin encounters a fatal problem, pass an Error object to the callback:
+If your plugin encounters a problem that should prevent the message from being sent, pass an Error object to the callback:

 callback(new Error("Template not found"));